 8-22-11 Firelane #1 955′ elevation gain, 4 miles RT

 Firelane 1 is the mother of all firelanes.
-It’s steep, it’s long, it has both deep forest (above) and open meadow, it affords an impressive view of distant volcanoes and the industry along Swan Island on the Columbia River, and it’s accessible from either NW Skyline Boulevard at the top or NW St. Helens Road at the bottom (on the north side of the Brazil Electric Motors building).
-Actually, “steep” doesn’t quite cover it.
-I’ve done this one in the muddy, slimy wintertime and I distinctly remember sliding down large portions of it while uttering select expletives.
-You’d better have darned good brakes on your mountain bike and ten buckets of courage to go with it.
+It’s steep, it’s long, it has both deep forest (above) and open meadow, it affords an impressive view of distant volcanoes and the industry along the Columbia River on Swan Island, and it’s accessible from either NW Skyline Boulevard at the top or NW St. Helens Road at the bottom (on the north side of the Brazil Electric Motors building).
+Actually, “steep” doesn’t say it.
+I’ve done this one in the muddy wintertime and I distinctly remember sliding down large portions of it while uttering select expletives.
+You’d better have damned good brakes on your mountain bike and five buckets of courage.

-Along one of the gnarliert inclines is a lovely grove of Madrone, the largest in the park.
-Its artistic russet bark curls back at this time of year to reveal colors within colors, it’s slick yellow leaves litter the forest floor (below).
-I took a little detour at this spot and dropped my pack in the middle of it to meditate.
+Along one of the gnarliest inclines is a lovely grove of Madrone.
+Its beautiful russet bark curls back at this time of year to reveal colors within colors while last season’s shiny yellow leaves litter the forest floor (below).
+I took a little detour and dropped my pack here to meditate.
 Every time the wind blew, a cascade of leaves fluttered to the ground around me like a hundred paper airplanes.
 I could have stayed there all day.
-Next time, I’ll bring along an extra can of mosquito repellent and an inflatable cushion so I can.
+Next time, I’ll bring along an extra can of mosquito repellent so I can.

 This route is Berry Row.
 There is so much Thimbleberry and Pacific Blackberry you almost don’t need to pack a lunch.
-Pacific Blackberry (left) differs from the ubiquitous Himalaya Blackberry in that it is a lower, smaller plant with a more slender, blueish cane and far less deadly thorns.
-The fruit has a subtler flavor than the Himalaya with less of a sweet, winey tang.
-Lots of open space between the forest floor and upper canopy lends a cathedral feel to Firelane 2 in spots.
+Pacific Blackberry (left) differs from the ubiquitous Himalaya Blackberry in that it is a lower, smaller plant with a blueish, more slender cane, less deadly thorns, and a subtler flavor.
+Firelane 2 has lots of open space between the forest floor and upper canopy, giving it a cathedral feel.
 It’s narrower than Firelane 3 and sweeps up and down in giant arches like a roller coaster.
-There’s zero parking at the hidden gate on NW Skyline Boulevard but about thirty feet south of there across from NW Kelly Circle, there’s a gravel pull out large enough for three small vehicles.
-The trail looks deceptively socked in from the outside but once you pass through that chain link fence, don’t worry, it all opens up.
+About thirty feet south of the trail head’s hidden gate on NW Skyline Boulevard, across from NW Kelly Circle, there’s a gravel pull out large enough for three small vehicles.

 8-18-11 Firelane #3 480′ elevation gain, 2 miles RT

-This one is very popular with bikers, it’s labeled on Google Earth.
-It’s easy to access from NW Skyline Boulevard if you turn into the community called Thunder Crest and continue to the end of the paved drive.
-There is no parking, as a very sternly worded sign at the gate attests, but you can leave your vehicle outside the entrance of the Skyline Memorial Gardens just up the road north of there.
+This one is very popular with bikers, it’s even visible on Google Earth.
+Access it from NW Skyline Boulevard by turning into the community called Thunder Crest and continuing to the end of the paved drive.
+There is no parking, as a very sternly worded sign at the gate attests, but you can leave your vehicle outside the gate of the Skyline Memorial Gardens just up the road north of there.
 Firelane 3 is relatively straight (below) and just under a mile long, hooking up with Maple Trail a mere 15 feet before Leif Erikson Road.
-There are Himalaya Blackberries at the top and a tiny break in the trees at the bottom that affords a bit of a view of the industry along the Columbia River.
+There are Himalayan Blackberries at the top and a tiny break in the trees at the bottom that affords a bit of a view of the industry along the Columbia River.

-I stumbled upon Firelane 4 while looking for something else.
-It’s represented on the map as an unnamed route that begins shortly after milepost 5 on Leif Erikson and heads downward along some power lines (below).
-If you want the jungle experience, this is your firelane.
+Firelane 4 is represented on the map as an unnamed route that begins shortly after milepost 5 on Leif Erikson and heads downward along some power lines (below).
+If you want the jungle experience, this is your firelane, I recommend dousing yourself in Deet and strapping on gaiters.
 It’s so socked in with Himalaya Blackberry and Thimbleberry that I was wishing for a machete by the time I got to the intersection with Maple Trail.
-I recommend taking a sheep dip in Deet before striking out on this one.
-If you continue down Firelane 4 and take the left route up the hill, you’ll come to a nice look out under a large Doug fir with a low skirt that provides shade from the sun like a circus tent.
+If you continue down Firelane 4 past there and go left route up the hill, you’ll come to a nice look out under a large Doug fir with a low skirt that provides shade from the sun like a circus tent.

 8-28-11 Firelane #5 455′ elevation gain, 2.4 miles RT

-Firelane 5 is another popular one with bikers, mostly because it originates in the NW Saltzman Road parking lot, providing easy access for the incoming hordes.
-It winds back and forth on an incline less steep than other firelanes and launches onto a couple tangents.
-The first tangent leads to a small open field at one end and a “secret” trail looping back onto NW Saltzman Road at the other, a trail that seems a little too wide and pounded down to be a true secret (below).
-The second tangent literally leads nowhere, but it’s a soothing, unpopulated nowhere with openness and sunshine.
-Though not indicated on the map, Firelane 5 does in fact connect with Leif Erikson Road and a bizarre structure sits at the junction: a strange pair of small, moisture-sealed buildings upholstered in moss (below).
-An enigmatic bumper sticker decorates one of them, keeping Portland weird.
-Note: Firelane 5 has multiple sharp, blind curves on a narrow track that can and will bring you face to face with a mountain biker who is traveling fast.
+Firelane 5 is another popular one with bikers, mostly because it originates in the NW Saltzman Road parking lot, providing easy access for pedaling Spandex hordes.
+It winds back and forth on a gentler incline than other firelanes and launches into a couple tangents.
+The first leads to a small open field at one end and a “secret” trail looping back onto NW Saltzman Road at the other, a trail that seems a little too wide and well traveled to be a true secret (below).
+The second tangent literally leads nowhere, but it’s a soothing, unpopulated nowhere with an open area and sunshine.
+Though not indicated on some maps, Firelane 5 does, in fact, connect with Leif Erikson Road and a bizarre structure sits at the junction: a strange pair of small, moisture-sealed buildings upholstered in moss (below).
+An enigmatic bumper sticker decorates one of them, eternally keeping Portland weird.
+Note: Firelane 5 has multiple sharp, blind curves on a narrow track that can and will bring you face to face with a mountain biker traveling fast.
 Be alert in case they’re not.

 Pearly Everlasting (below)